Russian Twitter trolls exploited key election moments

 Related: Russian troll describes work in the infamous misinformation factory

-The first big spike for the trolls was March 22, 2016, when three suicide bombers killed 32 in Brussels.
+The trolls manipulated major events, even horrifying ones, to spread their messages.
+The first big spike in activity was March 22, 2016, when three suicide bombers killed 32 in Brussels.

 Daily troll volume suddenly increased several-fold.
 They linked the terrorist act claimed by ISIS with a perceived threat posed by Muslim refugees to the U.S.